Hermit-commits-code/QuickTaskCreator/README.md

 - Configurable task channel
 - **Block Kit interactive buttons:** Complete, Edit, Delete — appear on every task message for easy management directly in Slack
 - Lightweight storage (SQLite)
-- (Optional) Daily digest of open tasks
+- **Daily digest of open tasks:** Automatic summary of all open tasks sent to your chosen Slack channel every morning at 9am.
+Channel can be set with `/setdigestchannel <channel_id>`.
+- **Robust error handling:** All commands provide clear, actionable error messages to users and log errors for debugging.

 ## Tech Stack